 GDP

-The U.S. economy expanded at an annualized rate of 2.8% in the third quarter of 2024 in preliminary data, slightly easing from the 3.0% growth recorded in the second quarter.
-Over the past six months, real GDP has grown by an average of 2.9%, highlighting the economy's continued resilience, particularly in consumer spending.
+The U.S. economy expanded at an annualized rate of 3.1% in the third quarter of 2024 in newly revised data.
+Over the past six months, real GDP has grown by 3.0% at the annual rate, highlighting the economy's continued resilience, particularly in consumer spending.
 For the full year, projections suggest real GDP growth will average 2.8%, closely aligning with the 2.9% rate achieved in 2023.
-While some economic softening is expected next year, forecasts anticipate the U.S. economy will still grow by 2.3% in 2025.
+While a number of uncertainties exist in the economic outlook for next year, the current forecast is the U.S. economy to grow by 2.5% in 2025.

 The underlying data for Q3 2024 presented a mixed picture.
 On the positive side, consumer spending remained a key driver, climbing 3.7% at an annualized rate, boosted by a rebound in goods purchases.
-Services spending also advanced, rising 2.6% for the quarter.
-Personal consumption expenditures, encompassing both goods and services, contributed 2.46 percentage points to overall growth.
-Notably, foodservices and accommodations, which had previously weighed on growth in the first two quarters of this year, added 0.19 percentage points to Q3 GDP—a welcome turnaround.
+Services spending increased 2.8% for the quarter.
+Personal consumption expenditures, encompassing both goods and services, contributed 2.48 percentage points to overall growth.
+Notably, foodservices and accommodations, which had previously weighed on growth in the first two quarters of this year, added 0.07 percentage points to Q3 GDP—a welcome turnaround.

-Nonresidential fixed investment softened to 3.3% growth but still expanded moderately, supported by gains in equipment spending.
+Nonresidential fixed investment expanded by 4.0%, supported by gains in equipment spending and intellectual property products.
 However, investment in new nonresidential structures declined for the first time since Q4 2021, and residential spending remained weak for the second consecutive quarter, reflecting challenges in the housing market.
-Business inventory investment, which had surged in Q2, slowed significantly in Q3, resulting in a negligible 0.07 percentage point contribution from overall business investment, including both fixed investments and inventories.
+Business inventory investment, which had surged in Q2, fell somewhat in Q3, resulting in a relatively small 0.16 percentage point contribution from overall business investment, including both fixed investments and inventories.